LSU-UE5/UE5-Materials/solid-material-ii/README.md

 ##### `Step 4.`\|`UE5MAT`|:small_blue_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

-OK, so lets create a new small texture in photoshop that we will use as stand ins for our master material.
-Make it `32` pixels square with a **White** background.
-Press the **Create** button.
+Download our base textures as for our master we don't want to use an actual usefuly texture, just a neutral one.
+Download [T_BadTexture.png](../Assets/T_Base_BCH.png)

 ![create a new blank material](images/newMat.png)